esphome/esphome-docs/components/display-menu.rst

 - **id** (*Optional*, :ref:`config-id`): The ID of the menu to navigate.

-.. display_menu-down_action:
+.. _display_menu-down_action:

 ``display_menu.down`` Action
 ****************************

 This is an :ref:`Action <config-action>` for navigating down in a menu.
-The action is usually wired to a clockwise turn of a rotary encoder.
+The action is usually wired to a clockwise turn of a rotary encoder or to the lower button of the joystick.

 .. code-block:: yaml